top of page

 ###

-Voice For Us Disclaimer: This story is sourced from the press release by Queens District Attorney Melinda Katz.
+Voice For Us Disclaimer: This story is sourced from the press releases by the Hawthorne Police Department.
 Please note that details may be removed or new information added should updates become available.

 In the case of charges being dropped, dismissed, or the case being purged, this article will be rectified accordingly, if official documentation is provided to Voice For Us.